troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

     sudo vi /etc/apt/sources.list

+This will take you to the vi text editor.
 You should see two standard repositories in this list.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU3NzY1OTI4OSwtMTIzMDk0NDE4NiwtMT
+eyJoaXN0b3J5IjpbLTE3MzUxMjE0NjgsLTEyMzA5NDQxODYsLT
-I0NTQ5NDU0MF19
+EyNDU0OTQ1NDBdfQ==
 -->